Class is Better with Music

 Students will probably be stoked about a new song.
 If they suggest a different song, listen to their suggestions.
 This is one of many ways to build student buy-in for your class.

 Example: Some teachers will use the music cue as an incentive.
-“Damien, if you can go two weeks without getting kicked out of class, I’ll let you choose the music cue for pack up your backpack.”
+“Damien, if you can work well with your team for two weeks, I’ll let you choose the music cue for pack up your backpack.”

 ~Matt “Rock You Like A Hurricane” Vaudrey